This post may contain affiliate links.

 The 4 RVs we have owned and traveled in, so far!

 So let’s break down the Pros and Cons of buying this Class C RV, to give you some insights into our decision making process.

-- Floor Plan: The floor plan works well for us, the large U-shaped dinette is great for eating, relaxing, and working.
+- Floor Plan: The large U-shaped dinette is great for eating, relaxing, and working.
 This 17J model with a single slide is not as heavy as some of the other floor plans.
 And everything is accessible, even when the slide is in.

-- Storage: There’s a ton of storage inside and out, more than we’re even able to use (more on that in the Cons section below).
+- Storage: There’s a ton of storage inside and out, more than we can even use (more on that in the Cons section below).
 We also like the cab-over bunk area as a storage option for larger items.
-We can also park it out front of our house when it’s not being used, (instead of having to find/pay for storage for a bigger travel trailer).
+We can also park it out front of our house when it’s not being used (instead of having to find/pay for storage for a bigger travel trailer).

 - Fuel Economy: We’ve been averaging 14.4 miles per gallon, which is pretty good for a motorhome!
 And being diesel, we can also use our discount fuel card – we just have to check to ensure truck stops carry the right kind of fuel for the Mercedes Sprinter.